Flag of Spain Flag of Illes Balears

 Under local government owned Serveis Ferroviaris de Mallorca (SFM) a programme of rehabilitation began.
 Inca to Sa Pobla reopened in 2001, Inca to Sineu in 2002 and Sineu to Manacor in 2003.
 Electrification work began in 2011 and was completed in 2019.

 In 2007, a Metro system opened in Palma, connecting the City Centre with the University.
-The original 7km, metre gauge electric railway runs mainly underground.
-In 2013, the Metro was physically connected to the SFM main line, and for a time Metro trains ran through onto part of the main line.
-The Metro, along with the main line, is operated by SFM.
+The 7km, metre gauge electric railway runs mainly underground.
+The Metro, along with the main line, is operated by SFM. a 1.5km extension to the Metro, from the University to Parc Bit, opened in 2025.

 Photo image by Olaf Tausch from Wikipedia